National Institute of Mental Health: Controversy

 NIMH maintains infrastructure and data repositories for data sharing through the NIMH Data Archive (NDA).
 NDA includes information on a person's sex assigned at birth and gender identity.
 According to former NIMH Director Joshua A. Gordon, transgender people are at higher risk for mental disorder, including suicide, and collecting data on gender identity allows researchers to study links between mental health and transgender people.
-However, in January 2025, President Donald Trump issued Executive Order 14168, which instructs federal departments to operate under a gender binary and withdraw recognition of transgender people.
-Gordon claims "it doesn't matter" whether these categories are "biologically true" or "societally induced" because they identify a high-risk group of people that need help.
+However, in January 2025, President Donald Trump issued Executive Order 14168, which instructs federal departments to operate under a strict gender binary, reject suggestions of a difference between gender and sex, and withdraw recognition of the existence or validity of transgender people.
+Gordon claims "it doesn't matter" whether these categories are "biologically true" or "societally induced" because they nevertheless identify a high-risk group of people that need help, and for whom exist proven successful methods that do so.
 In April 2025, the NIMH database, along with at least 33 other online archives, placed a disclaimer on their site that read, "This repository is under review for potential modification in compliance with Administration directives" as a result of the executive order.
 Gordon criticized proposals to remove data on gender identity as "incredibly disturbing", detrimental to research, and preventing transgender people from getting the help they need.